lichiy-web/goit-test-project/README.md

 # goit-test-project

 The project for getting to know GitHub

-It's my first commit on githhub.
+It's my first commit on github.